 25 June 2002: The June 2002 Woomera hungerstrike: endorsements 1-400 - Almost 200 asylum seekers locked up in Woomera started a hungerstrike in June 2002, and issued a statement.
 We asked for public endorsements of their statement and cause, and within days more than 660 organisations, alliances and individuals sent their names and comments.

-25 June 2002: The June 2002 Woomera hungerstrike: a selection of public comments submitted - "Current Government policy on refugees makes me ashamed to be Australian.
+25 June 2002: The June 2002 Woomera hungerstrike: comments - "Current Government policy on refugees makes me ashamed to be Australian.
 This country has been built on refugees and we are now shunning our roots, as though they are not worthy."

 25 February 2002: The Refugee Welcome Towns: RAR (Rural Australians for Refugees) developed the model of Welcome Towns as an alternative to detention.
 We're lobbying local government in Western Australia to adopt this model.

 1 January 2002: Boatpeople: those that Come by the Sea - One of our early pages about "boat people", so vilified by John Howard.
 Includes a section of the UNHCR Revised Guidelines Report and Recommendations, and a public statement by 600 lawyers to Australia's Prime Minister.

 12 December 2001: Eminent Australians reply to John Howard's extremist refugee policies - Australian as well as overseas Humanitarian agencies have stepped up their calls on John Howard's Australian Government for a dramatic increase in assistance in aid for refugees and for a reversal of its attitude towards the refugee issue.
 Since and after the 2001 Federal Election, a host of eminent Australians have joined that call, sometimes in very strong terms.